Kira2/parse-server-sendinblue-adapter/README.md

     module: "parse-server-sendinblue-adapter",
     options: {
       // The API key of the SendinBlue account (required)
+      // WARNING: USE ENVIRONMENT VARIABLE HERE !!!
+DO NOT EXPOSE YOUR API_KEY !!!
       apiKey: "YOUR_SENDINBLUE_API_KEY",
       // The default sender name (required)
       fromName: "The Sender",